-| Brad
+Brad

 Buethe

-studied music at the University of California, Berkeley, and for many
+studied music at the University of California, Berkeley,

-Jon Hendricks, Joe Williams, and John Handy), the San Francisco
+such as Jon Hendricks, Joe Williams, and John Handy), the San Francisco

 All-Stars big band, and the quintet of Concord Jazz recording artist